-Long-term debt and other long-term obligations are reported as liabilities in the statement of net position at face value, net of any applicable premiums and discounts.
+Long-term obligations are reported as liabilities in the statement of net position at face value, net of any applicable premiums and discounts.

 O. Compensated Absences

 The liability for compensated absences consists of unpaid accumulated vacation and sick leave balances.
 The liability is based on the sick leave and the vacation leave accumulated at June 30.
 Limited vacation and sick leave may be accumulated until retirement or termination.
 Accumulated sick leave is paid at a fixed daily rate and accumulated vacation is paid at the employee's current wage upon retirement or termination.